Alert Strategies¶

 - Select the members and teams that need to be notified;

-- Add filter conditions to achieve label matching;
+- Add filter conditions to achieve tag matching;

 - For the filtered event data, you can set corresponding notification targets for different event levels;

-- Enable the custom notification time range configuration as needed.
+- Enable the configuration of custom notification time ranges as needed.

 Configuration Notes